Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-08-31_CSSTipsForDevelopers/Index.md

 }
 ```

+---

 ## Truncate Text With Ellipsis
-If you have a `TextEdit` or `FieldLabel` Component, you truncate the text content to limit the number of words so it does not expand beyond a certain limit.
+If you have a `TextEdit` (https://blazorise.com/docs/components/textedit) or `FieldLabel`(https://blazorise.com/docs/components/field) Component, you truncate the text content to limit the number of words so it does not expand beyond a certain limit.

 ``` CSS
 .truncate {